-Petition filings in Pennsylvania generally appear to have risen substantially through 1995 and then showed substantial declines into 2001, with the exception of the twelve months ending June 30, 1999.
+Petition filings in Pennsylvania showed substantial declines from 1997 into 2001, with the exception of the 12 months ending June 30, 1999.
 Activity since 2001 has been relatively flat.

 The PCRB can observe loss development patterns directly by virtue of the financial data reported to it by its members.
 Exhibit III presents a history of this loss development experience for indemnity benefits, while Exhibit IV presents a similar history for medical benefits.